 In this effect, the Lorentz force is investigated whose main relation is J = σ (E + U × B) which is used in the UDF to apply the magnetic field.
 The velocity inlet is applied to the input of the velocity inlet domain, where the input velocity is set as components and is defined in two components along the x and y directions.

 One of the aims of this problem is to observe the flow separation on the airfoil and its effect on the force and lift coefficient at different attack angles.
-To get the lift coefficient in the report definition section in the Force report menu, the lift is activated and the lift force can be extracted, which is separately activated for the upper and lower parts of the airfoil.
+To get the lift coefficient in the report definition section in the Force report menu, we activate the lift and we can extract the lift force for the upper and lower parts of the airfoil.

-Since the purpose of the problem is to study the fluid behavior and lift force calculation only in the specific airflow space, the airflow around the airfoil should be selected as the reference zone.
+Since the purpose of the problem is to study the fluid behavior and lift force calculation only in the specific airflow space, we select the airflow around the airfoil as the reference zone.

 We know that the plasma actuator works by creating an electric field between two electrodes.
 An electric field is formed and induces an electric or ionic wind near the surface by applying a large voltage difference between the electrodes.
 The induced flow acts as a physical force, moving the fluid near the electrodes to produce a jet with a net-zero velocity.
 This jet improves the flow profile in the boundary layer and delays separation.
 The purpose of plasma actuators is to control separation by reattaching the flow separated from the surface.
 This action can be done by accelerating the fluid near the wall inside the boundary layer.